0xktn/confidential-multi-agent-workflow/docs/ENCLAVE_DEVELOPMENT.md

 **Cause**: Application not running inside an enclave

 **Solution**: This is expected during development.
-Test with debug mode or mock the NSM.
+Ensure the enclave has access to the NSM device or mock the response for local unit tests.

 ### Issue: `socket.error: Address family not supported`